bandirevanth/mastering-ai/README.md

 ```

 #### Laveled v/s Unlabeled Data
-Unlabeled data mainly consists of the sample of natural or human-created object that can easily be obtained from the world.
-They include, audio, video, photos, news articles, etc.
+Unlabeled data mainly consists of a sample of natural or human-created objects that can easily be obtained from the world.
+They include audio, video, photos, news articles, etc.

-On the other hand, labeled data takes a set of unlabeled data and augments each piece of that unlabeled data with some tag or label or class that is meaningful.
-For example, if we have a photo then the label can be put based on the content of the photo, i.e., it is photo of boy or a girl or animal or anthing else Labeling the data needs human expertise or judgement about a given piece ofunlabeled data.
+On the other hand, labelled data takes a set of unlabeled data and augments each piece of that unlabeled data with some tag or label or class that is meaningful.
+For example, if we have a photo, then the label can be put based on the content of the photo, i.e., it is a photo of a boy or a girl or an animal or anything else.
+Labelling the data needs human expertise or judgement about a given piece of unlabeled data.

 There are many scenarios where unlabeled data is plentiful and easily obtained but labeled data often requires a human/expert to annotate.
 Semi-supervised learning attempts to combine labeled and unlabeled data to buld better moodels.

 ## Classification
-In this chapter, we will focus on implemeting supervised learning - clasiification.
+In this chapter, we will focus on implementing supervised learning -classification.

-The clasiffication technique or model attempts to get some conclusion from observed values.
-In classification problem, we have the categorized output such as "Black" or "white" or "Teaching" and "Non-Teaching".
-While building the classification model, we need to have training dataset that contrains data points and the corresponding labels.
+The classification technique or model attempts to conclude observed values.
+In a classification problem, we have the categorised outputs such as "Black" or "white" or "Teaching" and "Non-Teaching".
+While building the classification model, we need to have a training dataset that contains data points and the corresponding labels.
 For example, if we want to check whether the image is of a car or not.
-For cheking this, we will build a training dataset having the two classes related to "car" and "no car".
+For checking  this, we will build a training dataset having the two classes related to "car" and "no car".
 Then we need to train the model by using training samples.
 The classification models are mainly used in face recognition, spam identification, etc.

 ### Steps for Building a Classifier in Python
-For building a classifier in Python, we are going to use Python 3 and Scikit-learn which is a tool for machine learning.
+For building a classifier in Python, we are going to use Python 3 and Scikit-learn, which is a tool for machine learning.
 Follow these steps to build a classifier in Python:

 **Step 1 - Import Scikit-learn**
-This would be very first step for building a classifier in Python.
-In this step, we will install a Pyhon package called Scikit-learn which is one of the best machine learning modules in Python.
+This would be the very first step for building a classifier in Python.
+In this step, we will install a Python package called Scikit-learn,n which is one of the best machine learning modules in Python.
 The following command will help us import he package:

 ```
-Import Sklearn
+import sklearn
 ```

 **Step 2 - Import Scikit-learn's dataset**
 In this step, we can begin working with the dataset for our machine learning model.
 Here, we are going to use **the** Breast Cancer Wisconsin Diagnostic Database.
-The dataset includes various information about breast cancer tumors, as well as classification label of **malignat** or **benign**.
-The dataset has 569 instances, or data, on 569 tumors and includes information on 30 attributs, or features, such as the radius of the tumor, texture, smoothness, and are.
-With the help of the following command, we can import the Scikit-learn's breast cancer dataset:
+The dataset includes various information about breast cancer tumours, as well as classification labels of **malignant** or **benign**.
+The dataset has 569 instances, or data, on 56tumoursrs and includes information on 30 attributs, or features, such as the radius of the tumor, texture, smoothness, and are.
+With the help of the following command, we can import Scikit-learn's breast cancer dataset:

 ```
 from sklearn.datasets import load_breast_cancer
 ```

-Now, the following command will lload the dataset.
+Now, the following command will load the dataset.

 ```
 data = load_breast_cancer()